 Access: Metro station Buttes Chaumont (line 7 bis)

 Known for the presence of the Sacré Cœur, Montmartre is one of Paris’ most iconic districts.

-As it’s a historic and very vibrant quarter, you will be able to find everything here – bars and restaurants, but also many museums, and even the Moulin Rouge!
+As it is a historic and vibrant quarter, you can find anything here – bars and restaurants, but also many museums, and even the Moulin Rouge!

 Access: Metro 12 – Station Abbesses

 Inaugurated in 1889 (the same year as the Eiffel Tower), the Moulin Rouge has always been defined as a symbol of music, artistic and body liberty.

 A true definition of joy, nowadays the Moulin Rouge is still one of Paris’ emblems thanks to its shows, including its famous dancers and their stunning outfits.

 Many celebrities have performed there, such as the famous Edith Piaf who sang there.